 ML/AI and Data Engineer focused on content understanding, search/ranking, and large-scale systems.

-I am a researcher and engineer working at the intersection of machine learning, data engineering, and computational geometry.
-My work focuses on building scalable AI systems for content understanding, recommendations, and semantic search, with applications in manufacturing and applied physics.
+I am a researcher and engineer working at the intersection of machine learning, aerospace systems, and computational geometry.
+My work spans large-scale ML systems for content understanding and recommendation, geometric modeling of complex structures, and data-driven modeling of physical and dynamical systems.

-I have also been a visiting researcher at the Airbus R&T Campus in Toulouse, ISAE-SUPAERO (Department of Complex Systems Engineering, with Prof. Rob Vingerhoets), and C3D Labs, working on model-based engineering, big data in aerospace, and CAD kernel applications.
+I have also been a visiting researcher at the Airbus R&T Campus in Toulouse, ISAE-SUPAERO (Department of Complex Systems Engineering, with Prof. Rob Vingerhoets), and C3D Labs, working on model-based systems engineering, aerospace system modeling, and CAD kernel applications.

-My broader interests include large-scale machine learning infrastructure, data-centric AI, and generative design systems.
+My broader interests include large-scale ML infrastructure, time-series and spatio-temporal modeling, data-centric AI, and generative design systems.
 For my parametric modeling software for cellular structures, see LatticeQuery.

 McGill University, Montréal, QC, Canada